Bao-Trinh-Quoc/assignment2-new/README.md

 implement constructor and destructor of Map. <br>
 Implement constructors and some methods of Position. <br>
 Move implementation of MapElement from cpp to .h    <br>
+# 12/03/2024
+implement MovingObject <br>
+added more additional methods, defined npos in Position and isValid in Map <br>